-USPS finds ‘no evidence’ of mail ballot fraud in case cited by top Republicans
+Postal Service finds no evidence of mail ballot fraud in Pa. case cited by top Republicans

 Project Veritas and far-right activist groups have continued to hold up Hopkins’s disproved allegations and those of other postal workers to support claims of ballot fraud among mail service employees, though no evidence has surfaced to validate those assertions.

-Trump amplified that misinformation on his now-suspended Twitter account and called Hopkins “a brave patriot” in a Nov.
+Trump amplified fraud claims on his now-suspended Twitter account and called Hopkins “a brave patriot” in a Nov.
 10 tweet.
 He spent the next several weeks filing dozens of lawsuits — losing all but one — to overturn the election results.
 Trump and other speakers at the Jan.
-6 “Save America Rally” in Washington, repeated false claims about mail ballot fraud.
+6 “Save America Rally” in Washington repeated false claims about mail ballot fraud.

-Soon after that speech, his supporters rioted at the U.S. Capitol.
+Soon after that speech, Trump supporters rioted at the Capitol.
 Five people were killed, including Capitol Police officer Brian D. Sicknick.

-Hopkins has raised more than $236,000 on GiveSendGo, a Christian online fundraising platform, in a campaign that falsely describes the nature of his claims.
-His crowdfunding page says the donations would be used to support him and his family while he is on unpaid leave.
+Hopkins has raised more than $236,000 on GiveSendGo, a Christian online fundraising platform, in a campaign that falsely describes the nature of his claim.
+His crowdfunding page says donations would be used to support him and his family while he is on unpaid leave.

 O’Keefe in a speech at the Conservative Political Action Conference in February brought Hopkins onstage, along with former employees of Google, Facebook, CNN and Pinterest who have collaborated with Project Veritas, to a standing ovation and chants of “USA!” from attendees.